DolphDev/PSV/Documentation/Rows.md

 ##Setting the output flag

 All rows will be outputed by default.
 (Though the API object has methods to change this).

-There are 3 operations to change the output flag.

 There are 3 operations to change the output flag as Fatstax-CSV co-opts unary positive, negation, and inversion operations.